emrecimen20/MineSweeperGame/README.md

 ## Controls

-- Enter coordinates using the keyboard to select cells
+- Enter coordinates using the keyboard to select cells.